Can I Remove the Doors Between My House and Conservatory?

 Complete Structural Work (If Widening)

-If widening the opening, install structural support (steel beam) before removing any masonry.
-This work requires Building Control inspection at key stages.
+Install structural support (steel beam) before removing any masonry.

 Remove Doors and Finish Opening

 Remove the existing doors and frame.
-Make good the opening with appropriate trim, matching flooring between spaces, and any necessary decoration.
+Make good the opening.

 Obtain Building Regulations Sign-Off